How to apply Visit Contact

 Students may hold outside employment during the program if it does not conflict with their program responsibilities.
 It is highly recommended that students work no more than 20 hours a week.

-At Mayo Clinic in Rochester, Histology Technician Assistant employees may work more than 20 hours a week if they remain in good standing within the program.
+.
+At Mayo Clinic in Rochester, MN, students who choose to work as a HistoTech Assistant, may work more than 20 hours a week if they remain in good standing within the program.

 Course sequence